captain-steel/GitterClient/README.md

 - Getting the list of rooms
 - Diplaying the rooms list
 - Store the Token in the IsolatedStorage
+- Created a UI to view the messages
+- Send a message inside a room

 **TODO**
-- Create a UI to view the message
-- Send a message inside a room
-- Disconnect
+- Disconnect user & revoke permissions